noahbuilds/savasana-translator-api/README.md

-# Translation NestJS API
+# Word Translations NestJS API

-Translation API is a RESTful API built with NestJS that provides access to word translations.
+Word Translations API is a RESTful API built with NestJS that provides access to word translations.

 ## Table of Contents